MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**HTTP Request:** Hypertext Transfer Protocol is a request response protocol.
+It means that we, the developer, issue some sort of request.
+This goes of to some sort of third party server.
+That server does some work and gives us back a response: request <-> response.

+The request describes what we, the person making the request, hope to do.

+The response contains information about what was actually done.

+**Promises:** Alternative to callback.

+* Easier to read
+* It's impossible to run more than one of the functions, and it's only going to run once.

 **Currying:** Currying refers to the process of transforming a single function that takes a lot of arguments to multiple functions that take a subset of those arguments.

     // Uncurried version